gogo-boot/e-board/docs/developer-guide/boot-process.md

 **Key Actions**:

-1. OnInit: System Initialization Phase which prepares for other phases
+1. OnInit: System Initialization Phase which initializes for other phases
     - Initialize Serial Communication if needed
     - Print Wake-up Diagnostics
     - Check If factory Reset is desired